spoonscen/Bowling-Game-Kata-JS-ES5/README.md

 ##Setup
 1. `npm install`
-2. Open `Bowling Game Kata JS - ES5.ppt`
+2. Open the PowerPoint presentation: `Bowling Game Kata JS - ES5.ppt`

 ##If you are using Sublime Text
 1. Open bowling-game.sublime-project